apoorvjain2911/Demand_forecasting/README.md

 ## Project Overview

-This project provides a business-friendly ERP analytics experience where users can upload historical sales data and instantly receive forecasting and inventory intelligence.
+This project provides a business-friendly ERP analytics experience where users can upload historical sales data and instantly receive forecasting and inventory intelligence

 ### Workflow